Skip to main content

 Deutsche BankCharlotte51Layoff

-The most significant filing came from MERCK & CO INC., Varicella Bulk Manufacturing Facility at its Durham facility, reporting 150 affected workers.
+The biggest impact was at MERCK & CO INC., Varicella Bulk Manufacturing Facility at its Durham facility, reporting 150 affected workers.
 Higbee LANCOMS, LP DBA Dillard's followed with 84 workers.

 Trend & Outlook